- What if We Never Cancelled Classes?

 - Kentucky State U., an HBCU, drops a quarter of its students for unpaid bills

-As it struggles to reduce a sizeable deficit, one community college on the outskirts of Detroit, Michigan is waiting to see if a program intended to help former students settle their debt and re-enroll in classes will pay off.
+As it struggles to reduce a sizable deficit, one community college on the outskirts of Detroit is waiting to see if a program intended to help former students settle their debt and re-enroll in classes will pay off.

 Henry Ford Community College’s Tuition Amnesty Program will give students who have a balance on tuition owed prior to the winter 2012 semester a 50 percent break on what they owe.
 A student does not have to choose to re-enroll in classes in order to pay off their debt at the discounted rate.